ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 ETC will likely climb to be one of the top four blockchains in the world.
 This is because ETC actually does not occupy Ethereum’s position in the market.

 As a proof of stake blockchain, ETH cannot be a secure base layer system.
-Only proof of work networks as Bitcoin and ETC may position themselves in that space.
+Only proof of work networks as Bitcoin and ETC may position themselves in that segment.

 In the near future these things will become more defined in the industry and the great majority of the proof of stake blockchains will diminish while ETC will likely continue to climb in the ranks.